Clubs and music venues the Dooleys played at through the years

 Charlie Club – Joliet health club had a barroom for entertainment after a workout.
-Flex those elbows!
+Flex those elbows at the bar!

 Chief O’Neil’s – Irish themed pub and restaurant on North Elston Avenue.

-Columbia Yacht Club – A small ship docked on the shore of Lake Michigan in Chicago and occasionally bands performed on deck.
+Columbia Yacht Club – A ship docked on the shore of Lake Michigan at Randolph Street in Chicago and occasionally bands were hired to perform on it.